kevholditch/gokong/README.md

 ```
 Then all you need to do is run `make goimports` this will reformat all of the code (I know awesome)!!

-# Testing Enterprise
+# Testing against Kong Enterprise Edition

-To test enterprise we'll need to set some environment variables:
+To test enterprise you will need to set some environment variables:

 KONG_REPOSITORY=<enterprise image repo>
 KONG_VERSION=<enterprise image tag>
 KONG_LICENSE=<enterprise license info>

+This instructs the test suite to use Kong EE images that you must provide in an accessible repository.
+Enterprise feature tests will only run if the `KONG_LICENSE` environment variable is set.

 `$ make test`